TinkurLab/top-issues-action/README.md

-# 👍 Top Issues Labeler - GitHub Action
+# 👍 Top Issues Labeler - GitHub Action (Work In Progress)

 A [GitHub Action](https://github.com/features/actions) that labels issues with the most 👍s (+1s) in your repo.